liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Otto, holding the reins at the driver's seat, responded to Petra's answer like this.

-However, in that darkness, he touched his hat with an "Oh dear."
+However, in that darkness, he touched his hat with an "Oh dear".

 Otto: \[So, Lady Petra, are you really okay? ――What about the effects of the oath?\]